Ketki27/DATA550_Final_Project/README.md

 - Code for the Table is under the heading "Tabular Analysis"
 - Code for the Figure is under the heading "Graphical Analysis"

+## How to Build the Docker Image

+To use the pre-built Docker image from Docker Hub, follow these steps:

+1. Ensure Docker is installed on your system.
+2. Run the following command in your terminal or command prompt: `docker run -v /c/MPH/SPRING_2024/DATA550/Final_Project/report:/project/report ketki27/project_image`

+#To run the Docker container and compile the report, execute the following command:
+make report